CryHosting/Help/docs/sections/using-the-panel/teams.md

+---
+title: Team
+description: How to create & manage teams on our panel.
+---

 # Teams
 *A new & exciting feature of our custom panel is the ability to easily control groups of sub-users, we call these groups "Teams".
 Creating & managing teams is extremely simple and this guide will run you down on how to do it.*